Works to Protected trees - applying for permission

-If the protected tree is dead or causing a danger then the normal application process can be waived, but you must give the council five day’s notice of your intention to carry out the work along with evidence.
+If the protected tree is dead or is imminently dangerous then the normal application process can be waived, but you must give the council five days' notice of your intention to carry out the work along with evidence.
 This should be in the form of a letter or email to the Trees and Landscape team.
-The proof could include either photographs or a tree surgeons report.
+The evidence could include either photographs or a tree surgeons report.

 What about hedges?